 While you are traveling

-Passenger cars transfer power from one to the next via cables, sometimes these cables come undone during travel, and that could cause the loss of electricity.
-Once the train stops and the crew can reconnect the cable and all will be well.
+Passenger cars transfer power from one to the next via cables, sometimes these cables come undone during travel, which could cause the loss of electricity.
+Once the train stops and the crew can reconnect the line and all will be well.

 Occasionally necessary to turn off HEP for safety checks.
 The electricity will come back up after the completion of the tests.